• Transform magazine

 Alexander Wodrich Managingdirector

 Alexander Wodrich, managing director at why do birds, takes a look at the fascinating history of audio in American politics.
-With a seismic election fast approaching, he asks what role music can play in mobilising the electorate and winning them over to their side.
+With a seismic election fast approaching, he asks how the parties can mobilise the electorate and win them over to their side, and what role music can play in this game.

 Music and advertising have always gone hand in hand.
 The day the radio advert was born, music accompanied the spoken message.
-Funnily enough, audio branding happened instantly as well.
-It didn’t need specialised branding agencies to state the obvious:
+This was also the birth of audio branding.
+And it didn’t need specialised branding agencies to state the obvious:

 • Jingles and sung product names are more memorable than just spoken taglines or names.

-Political parties have understood these criteria and recognised the power of music as well.
+Political parties have also understood these mechanisms of action and want to participate in the power of music.

-During their campaign appearances, candidates use music that underlines their campaign message, that everyone knows and likes.
-It is important that the audience can identify with the song, the artist and the lyrics.
-This can strongly colour the advertising message of the political candidate.
+During their campaign appearances, candidates use popular music that everyone knows and likes and that underlines their campaign message.
+It is important that the audience can identify with the song, the artist, and the lyrics.
+This colors the political candidate's advertising message in a positive light.

 The most played artist in US election campaigns is – who would have thought? – Bruce Springsteen: A patriot, the guy next door, born in the USA.
 A man who will have people on their feet in any stadium and would probably have good chances of becoming the next president himself, if only he wanted to.